Continental Resources (CLR) Gets a Hold Rating from Raymond James

 Raymond James analyst John Freeman reiterated a Hold rating on Continental Resources (CLR) today.
 The company’s shares closed last Friday at $22.39.

-According to TipRanks.com, Freeman has 0 stars on 0-5 stars ranking scale with an average return of -3.2% and a 38.1% success rate.
+According to TipRanks.com, Freeman has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -3.2% and a 38.1% success rate.
 Freeman covers the Utilities sector, focusing on stocks such as National Fuel Gas Company, Northern Oil And Gas, and Black Stone Minerals.

-Continental Resources has an analyst consensus of Hold, with a price target consensus of $20.88, which is a -4.8% downside from current levels.
+Currently, the analyst consensus on Continental Resources is a Hold with an average price target of $20.88, which is a -4.8% downside from current levels.
 In a report issued on February 17, Northland Securities also maintained a Hold rating on the stock with a $15.00 price target.

 See today’s analyst top recommended stocks >>